SDFIdk/ML_object_detection/README.md

 ## Example use

-*   Create a dataset with labelme
+*   Create a dataset with labelme split dataset like this python split_with_gdal.py --image /path/to/large/images --output dataset/folder --x 640 --y 640 --overlap 40

     note: draw rectangles form the upper left corner to the lower right corner

 *   convert the labelme dataset to yolo format with